- Research Data Management

 Data analysis is a process of inspecting, cleansing, transforming, and modeling data.
 The River Campus Libraries offers resources to support this work from finding data to visualizing it.

 Looking for publicly available and open-access data sets?
 Here are some good places to get started.

 Not finding what you need?
-Your librarian can help.
+Your liaison librarian can help.
 We have access to a variety of discipline-specific datasets.
 You can also recommend a dataset for purchase or apply for our data grant.

 Even when you find a good dataset, you may have to organize and clean it before you can begin your analysis.
 The library offers periodic workshops on tools, like OpenRefine, R, and Python that can help you easily clean your datasets.
-Check out River Campus Libraries’ upcoming events to see what is being offered, and sign up.
+Check out the River Campus Libraries’ upcoming events to see what is being offered, and sign up.